oracle-livelabs/adb/peoplesoft-zdm/5zdm-config/zdm-config.md

 ## Introduction

 This lab walks you through the steps  for ZDM user configuration and establishing network connectivity between source and target database systems.
-Also, you will be generating a list of Oracle Tablespaces created on the on-premise PeopleSoft application and to map it with the DATA  and TEMP tablespace on ADB-S
+Also, you will be generating a list of Oracle Tablespaces created on the on-premises PeopleSoft application and to map it with the DATA  and TEMP tablespace on ADB-S

 Estimated Time: 5 minutes